Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Wicked River at Saturn Wicked River at McLean and Eakin

-There were window displays built around Wicked River—a kayak with a real tree at Saturn Books in Gaylord! a wedding dress at McLean & Eakin in Petsokey!—and events where treats were served and bubbly was popped.
-Luncheons and dinners where I actually ate (I never eat at book events)--Litchfield Books, this means you.
+There were bookstore window displays built around Wicked River—a kayak with a real tree at Saturn Books in Gaylord! a wedding dress atMcLean & Eakin in Petsokey!—and events where treats were served and bubbly was popped.
+Luncheons and dinners where I got to not-eat (I never eat at book events) but was tempted (Litchfield Books, this means you).

 I told the story behind the story of Wicked River.
-Did you know I originally set out on a backcountry honeymoon of my own?
+Did you know that I originally set out on a backcountry honeymoon of my own?
 It was supposed to last three weeks.
 We made it one day.
 The marriage, though, that's still going strong.
 Thanks, honey, for holding down the fort while I traveled!

-There are events still coming up—the Up All Night tour, New York to Denver, with three of my fellow Sourcebooks authors, plus the Decatur Book Festival and Bouchercon—so if I'm coming anywhere near you, please join me.
+There are events still coming up—the Up All Night tour, New York to Denver, with three of my fellow Sourcebooks author, plus the Decatur Book Festival and Bouchercon—so if I'm coming anywhere near you, please join me.
 Seeing some of you in person was one of the very best parts.

-The Struggle and Juggle
+The Ultimate Struggle and Juggle

 Sad Juggler

 But there's also a dilemma, and that's how to give as much to my family as I want to and they need.
-I have kids, and in the past we were lucky enough to all pile in the car—husband working from the front seat—and go on what Shelf Awareness called the World's Longest Book Tour.
+I have two kids, and in the past we were lucky enough to all pile in the car—husband working from the front seat—and go on what Shelf Awareness called the World's Longest Book Tour.

 So, What's Happening with the Movie?

-MovieThe film version of As Night Falls is in pre-production.
-This week, I met the screenwriter so we could plan our CraftFest offering at ThrillerFest.
-If you're interested in How a Book Becomes a Movie, and fancy a few days in the Big Apple, consider signing up and meeting me and Matthew Quinn Martin for some Hollywood instruction.
+The film version of As Night Falls is in pre-production, and they are hoping to start shooting this fall.
+This week, I'm meeting the screenwriter for an update, and so we can plan our CraftFest offering at ThrillerFest in just a few weeks.
+If you're interested in How a Book Becomes a Movie, and fancy a few days in the Big Apple consider signing up and meeting me and Matthew Quinn Martin for some Hollywood instruction.

 (Do people still call New York "the Big Apple"?
-That seems like it might be a '70s thing, like grafitti, windshield cleaning, and Al Pacino.)
+That seems like it might be a '70s thing, like grafitti, unwelcome windshield cleaning, and Al Pacino.)

 Poisoned Tears